dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 ### &#8968;xxi&#8969; [We Need Universal Language For Cultural Compactification.
 This is Hard With Seven Billion People and No Hard Reset](#we-need-universal-language-for-cultural-compactification)

+Language is essentially a distributed probabilistic program.
+Each language has its own semantic meaning-maps, but moreover each speaker has their own individual meaning map and these can develop variably.
+Partly because langauge is a distributed probabilistic program, not every person is going to recognize every word or concept you use in an identical way.
+Instead, speakers must account for dissonance in interpreted semantic meaning.

+The greater and wider the distribution of a language, the more useful it is to learn.
+The distribution of languages wax and wane, but controlling the evolution of langauge is one of the most powerful methods of thought control, albeit very hard to anticipate and be certain of influence.
+After all, it takes generations for language to mutate.

-- metamodernism is incredibly disuptive for language, especially at modern rates and bandwidth for information exchange.
+High-bandwidth telecom networks and exponential convergence of communication networks metamodernism is incredibly disuptive for language, especially at modern rates and bandwidth for information exchange.
+During this next period of cultural super-connectivity, the same trends play out for langauge as did for culture and belief systems above.
-  - language is a distributed probabalistic program.

-- The opportunity for this will open as people try to make sense of the sociocultural chaos.
+The opportunity for this universal language will open as people try to make sense of the sociocultural chaos.

-  - there are major needs for language to be redesigned around technology and especially indexing algorithms. the savings in computatational and spatiotemporal complexity (cannot be adequately emphasized)
+There are major needs for language to be redesigned around technology
+    and especially indexing algorithms. the savings in computatational and spatiotemporal complexity (cannot be adequately emphasized)
   - in 2012 and perhaps earlier, i realized that Google would be well-served by artchitecting its own language.
     - not only are storage space and processing time saved in